-The final exam for this class will be drawn from list of study questions below.
-Five questions will be selected randomly.
-The test will be administered in class on Wed., May 20th, 10:15 am-12:15 pm and will last two hours.
+The final exam for this class will be drawn from the list of study questions below.
+Five questions will be generated randomly on the day of the final.
+The test will be administered in class on Tuesday December 15, 12:45 - 2:45.
 The exam is closed book and notes.
 Please write in a large Blue or Green book.
 Each question is worth 10 points.
-As indicated in the syllabus, if your exam grade is higher than any of your previous analysis grades, the lowest such grade will be raised to the score of your exam grade.
+As indicated in the syllabus, if your exam grade is higher than any of your previous analyses receiving a 10 or above, your lowest such grade will be raised to the score of your exam grade.
+(See syllabus for clearer statement of this policy.)

 The questions below are based on the reading for this course, including the articles assigned for analysis.
 Strong answers will demonstrate complete understanding of the relevant concepts and familiarity and strong comprehension of the related readings.
 The exam is designed to take you two hours.
 If you finish in less time than this, consider it strong evidence that you have not provided adequately detailed answers.